suhailc/ubuntu-nginx-php/README.md

 c4-bootstrap is designed to aid repeatable deployment of physical and cloud servers.
 It uses the concept of "infrastructure as code", allowing the use of git to version control entire deployment strategies.

-Building and deploying systems manually can be construed in three main stages.
-These are namely; a) installing the base packages, b) copying core files to the server and c) tweaking the relevenet configuration files.
+Building and deploying systems manually can be construed within three main stages.
+These are namely; a) installing the base packages, b) copying core files to the server and c) tweaking the relevent configuration files.

 ###Core components